dtipson/noisy-json/README.md

 document.documentElement.innerHTML = '<iframe src="/" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0"></iframe>'
 ```

 Try it!
-It's... werid.
+It's... weird.
 It also means that a malicious site or code can more easily supress navigation signals, even when moving you from one domain to another.

 Mobile browsers are also very stingy about triggering busy/loading indicators, so they all ignore iframe loads.
 Because they're so important, I'm still looking for a sneaky way to make it work.
 But sometimes you can't win.